 Babak Azizzadeh, MD, FACS is internationally recognized for his expertise in facial plastic surgery and complex facial nerve reconstruction procedures.
 His Harvard-trained expertise in aesthetic and reconstructive facial nerve surgery attracts patients both nationally and internationally to the CENTER for Advanced Facial Plastic Surgery, including those who require complex facial nerve treatments.

 Dr. Babak Azizzadeh is the only facial nerve expert to have been featured on The Oprah Winfrey Show and The Dr. Oz Show.

-After demonstrating incredible proficiency during his residency, Dr. Azizzadeh was selected to complete a highly focused, sub-specialized fellowship in Facial Plastic & Reconstructive Surgery at Harvard Medical School.
-It was during this time that he began his crucial work on correction of facial paralysis.
-Since that time, he has helped hundreds of patients with facial paralysis, including high profile patients featured on national media to demonstrate what is now possible in facial nerve reconstruction.
+After demonstrating incredible proficiency during his residency, Dr. Azizzadeh was selected to complete a highly focused, sub-specialized fellowship in facial plastic and reconstructive surgery at Harvard Medical School.
+It was during this time that he began his crucial work to find quick, efficient and safe ways to correct facial paralysis.
+Since that time, Dr. Azizzadeh has helped hundreds of patients with facial paralysis and demonstrates what is now possible in facial nerve reconstruction.

 Before & Afters

 Dr. Azizzadeh’s expertise in facial plastic and reconstructive surgery has made him one of the most sought after physicians in the world.
 Click the button below to view his results.

 There is no surefire cause associated with facial paralysis.
 Instead, facial paralysis is caused by any condition that damages the facial nerve.
 When facial nerve damage occurs, facial features innervated by the facial nerve become partially or completely dysfunctional.

 Hemifacial microsomia (congenital disorder of the lower half of the face)